 is a program supporting Haudenosaunee and Anishinaabe communities in expressing, preserving, developing and reclaiming their identity by promoting their culture, language and heritage.

 The foundation of this Niagara Falls Museums & Niagara Regional Native Centre initiative was a series of workshops and social events designed to encourage and enable the participation of the local Indigenous communities together with members of the non-Indigenous population.

 In partnership with the Niagara Regional Native Centre the museum presented workshops and talks on Wampum Belts, Indigenous Beadwork in Niagara and Creation Stories.
 Led by Rick Hill (Beaver Clan of the Tuscarora Nation) experts shared their wisdom and skill, and attendees participated in creating lasting items.

 These program is for Indigenous and non-Indigenous attendees, and for people of all ages.
-Special programming has been arranged for children in attendance.
+Special programming was also arranged for children in attendance.

 Friendship Centre Newsletters